 Dogs: Permitted on a lead.
 A few of the cafes have bowls of water out for dogs to drink.

-Dogs: During Summer months are permitted on leash
+Dogs: During Summer months dogs are permitted on a leash

 Dogs: No signs stating dogs are not permitted.
 It is a very popular spot for people with dogs.

 The Stanley Burial Ground lies between The Nut and Godfrey’s Beach.
 It is a small cemetery with historical graves including the pioneers and settler families from the area.
 It is an interesting place to visit and read some of the old headstones.